remove-guides/remove-heroku-cli-ubuntu/readme.md

 ## Explanations

-* This script will not remove plugins and files from vim, oh-my-zsh, compose, and other files created by user, unless if these files are in any target directories.
+* This script will not remove plugins and files from vim, oh-my-zsh, and other files created by user, unless if these files are in any target directories.

 * Be Careful, use this script if you know what are you doing, maybe it can break other stuffs that you might want to use